d3adb5/website/content/blog/disliking-aws-ci-cd.md

 The reason I gave up on finishing this proof of concept has less to do with the shortcomings of these AWS services and more to do with the fact I don't feel a pressure to use them in the market currently.
-They're tools that are currently clunky, flaws and immature, and though that may very well describe some tools used daily in the industry, I don't see why these would be.
+They're tools that are currently clunky, flawed and immature, and though that may very well describe some tools used daily in the industry, I don't see why these would be.

 To startups, established companies, and individuals, these services will most